tschinz/sublimetext_moonburst/README.md

 ```

 ## Pull Requests Updates
 Please send.

 ## Conclusion

-Again, all the hardwork was done by the Stanley Rost creator of original Sunburst.
-This is a simple lazy fork of it where I:
+Again, all the hardwork was done by other people, a special thanks goes to every contributor of (tmtheme-editor)[http://tmtheme-editor.herokuapp.com]

-* * Picked new colors
+* Picked new colors
 * Modified a few things
+* Add better VHDL support
 * Added italic support

-Give him all credit for the original theme work.
 Hope you guys like this one!
 It's free for all.
 Thanks!